A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 5. Team leaders decompose Deliverables into Work Packages

-At this moment, team leaders work with others to decompose the project further.
+At this moment, team leaders work with project team members to decompose the project further.

 I try to stay away.